 A Lexington resident was fatally shot by a police officer outside his home on Mason Street around 1:40 p.m. on Saturday, Marian Ryan, the Middlesex County district attorney, confirmed during a press conference at the Lexington Police Department around 8 p.m. on Saturday.

-He had injured himself with a knife so another person at the house called the local police.
+The man had injured himself with a large kitchen knife, so another person at the house called the local police.
 LPD officers responded first and officers with the North Eastern Massachusetts Law Enforcement Council, or NEMLEC, responded next.

 NEMLEC officers happened to be in town to provide security during Lexington’s annual Patriots’ Day parade, which was held in the Center at 1 p.m.
 They “would have been called in any event,” Ryan said.